 - 1. Students must complete the College's Human Resource Hiring Process before being allowed to begin any student employment position.
 Visit nwc.edu/financialaid/types/ and click on "Student Jobs" for the requirements. - 2.
-Students are paid at least federal minimum wage and are paid on a monthly basis.

-- 3. Both Federal and Institutional employment earnings are paid in monthly checks to the student based on the hours worked during that pay period. - 4.
+Students are paid at least federal minimum wage and are paid on a monthly basis. - 3.
+Both Federal and Institutional employment earnings are paid in monthly checks to the student based on the hours worked during that pay period. - 4.
 Students utilizing the FWS program have a limit (determined by unmet financial need as part of the FAFSA process) to the maximum amount of FWS funds they can earn within a given academic year.
-Upon reaching this maximum, the student who wishes to continue working may switch to the College's Institutional Employment Program (non-federal funding).
+Upon reaching this maximum, the student who wishes to continue working may switch to the College's Institutional Employment Program (non-federal funding) in the position in which they are an employee is not exclusive to FWS budgets.